DevExpress/devextreme-demos/JSDemos/Demos/Form/ColumnsAdaptability/description.md

 **Calculate the Number of Columns Automatically**

-To enable automatic calculation of the number of columns based on the screen width, follow these steps:
+To automatically calculate the number of columns based on the screen width, follow these steps:

 1. Assign *"auto"* to the [colCount](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCount) property to make the number of columns adapt to any screen size.